 The addiction recovery sector in Ireland has a gap.
 Not in the number of beds or the quality of clinicians, though both matter.
 The gap is in what happens between sessions.
 In most residential settings, that in-between time is unstructured.
 Participants wait.
 They sit with themselves in rooms that feel institutional.
 They pass time until the next group, the next meal, the next check-in.

-I have spent years working in systems that are designed around the programme.
+Most residential centres are designed around the programme.
 The schedule is the product.
 The therapy room is the site of change.
 Everything else is filler.
-And I think that has it backwards.
+I have watched people transform in these settings, but rarely because of the programme itself.
+It was always the context that made the difference.
+And that has stayed with me.

 The nervous system does not heal in a therapy room.
 It heals when the body starts to feel safe in ordinary moments.
 When your hands are in soil.
 When an animal depends on you showing up at the same time every morning.
 When there is rhythm and purpose and contact with something alive that is not asking you to talk about your feelings.